 RH_AssociateOfflineHelp("http://myhelpserver/robohelp/server?project=myApp", "C:\Program Files\myApp\help\help.htm");

-Now, to launch context sensitive help for any ID( for example 5) , developer should make a call like
+Now, to launch context sensitive help for any ID(for example 5), developer should make a call like this one:

 RH_ShowHelp(GetSafeHwnd(),"http://myhelpserver/robohelp/server?project=myApp", HH_HELP_CONTEXT, (DWORD)5);